-To assess the type of need of the pupil and the range teachers and the SENCO use the range guidance published on Bradford Schools Online.
+To assess the type of need of the pupil and the range teachers and the SENCO use Bradford's Matrix of Need published on Bradford Schools Online.

-On a half termly basis the SENCO looks at the data of all SEND children and uploads it into a monitoring assessment tool developed by the SENCO.
+On a termly basis the SENCO looks at the data of all SEND children.
 This information is then used to monitor progress and provision and helps the SENCO put new provision is place.